Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Data

+The statistical models described in Sections~\ref{sec:methods} and~\ref{sec:results} encompass a set of socio-economic covariates and road infrastructure data obtained from TomTom Move provider, Open Street Map (OSM) servers, and the 2011 UK census.
+Considering the road infrastructure data, we included the FRC variable described in Section~\ref{sec:data-network} and, after downloading the relevant information from OSM servers, we defined two binary variables that, respectively, record the presence of a traffic light or a pedestrian crossing in each segment of the network.

-The statistical models described in Sections~\ref{sec:methods} and~\ref{sec:results} take into account a set of socio-economic covariates obtained from 2011 UK census.
-The data were downloaded from the Nomis website\footnote{URL: \url{www.nomisweb.co.uk}.
-Data downloaded in July 2021.}, a webpage maintained by the University of Durham which provides all the official statistics related to census and labour market.
-In particular, following the literature on car crashes and road safety analysis, we decided to include three variables, namely the \textit{population density} (given by the ratio of the number of inhabitants in a given region and its area in squared metres), the \textit{proportion of young people} (given by the ratio of the people aged 18 to 29 and the total population), and the \textit{proportion of home workers} (given by the ratio of home workers population and total workers population).
-These variables measure socio-demographic factors that cannot be fully explained using road-specific covariates like the road type.
+The socio-economic variables were downloaded from the Nomis website\footnote{URL: \url{www.nomisweb.co.uk}.
+Data downloaded in October 2022.}, a webpage maintained by the University of Durham which provides all the official statistics related to census and labour market.
+In particular, following the literature on road safety analysis, we decided to include five variables, namely the \textit{population density} (given by the ratio of the number of inhabitants in a given region and its area in squared metres), the \textit{proportion of young people} (given by the ratio of the people aged 18 to 29 and the total population), \textit{proportion of home workers} (given by the ratio of home workers population and total workers population), the \textit{proportion of working population} (given by the ratio of working and total population in a given area), and the \textit{proportion of households with four or more cars or vans}.

-However, the census variables obtained from Nomis webpage were recorded at the Lower Layer Super Output Areas (LSOA) level, i.e. geographical areas designed by the Office for National Statistics to improve the reporting of small area statistics and census data estimates \citep{guide_UK_geography}.
-Hence, the socio-economic covariates and the road network were spatially misaligned and they were merged using an overlay operation: we assigned to each street segment the census values of the LSOA that intersects the largest fraction of the segments.
+However, the census variables obtained from Nomis webpage were recorded at the Lower Layer Super Output Areas (LSOA) level, i.e. geographical areas designed by the Office for National Statistics to improve the reporting of small area statistics and census data estimates \parencite{guide_UK_geography}.
+Therefore, these socio-economic covariates and the road network are spatially misaligned and they were merged using an overlay operation: we assigned to each street segment the census values of the LSOA that intersects the largest fraction of the segments.
 The road network and the LSOA in Leeds are depicted in Figure~\ref{fig:study_area}.

+These covariates measure socio-demographic factors that cannot be fully explained using the road-specific data detailed before.
+Table~\ref{tab:tab1} summarises a set of descriptive statistics for all the relevant variables included in the regression models.